AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 </p>
 <p>

-**Workaround**: Agora recommends that you add a prompt to remind users of possible audio distortion issues when they try to use a Bluetooth headset.
+**Workaround**: Agora recommends that you add a prompt to remind users of possible audio distortion issues when they use a Bluetooth headset.
 </p>
 </details>